MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events.md

 - Telemetry.
 - Windows event log events.

-## Event Trace Monitoring Tools
+## Event trace monitoring tools

 There are various industry-standard tools that you can use to collect event trace data.
 The procedures in this section use Windows Performance Monitor, PerfView, Event Viewer, and Windows PowerShell to illustrate how you can collect and view event trace data.
 For details about how to use these tools and others, refer to the documentation available with the tool.
 For an overview of some of the tools, see [Tools for Monitoring Performance Counters and Events](tools-monitor-performance-counters-and-events.md).

-## <a name="GetStartedEvents"></a>Get Started
+## <a name="GetStartedEvents"></a>Get started

 |Task|Learn more in|
 |----------|-------------------------------|